 The organization’s Ocean Leaders Program provides City Heights high school students a pathway from science and conservation literacy to careers in STEM fields.
 Leaders pair hands-on research with mentoring and practical work experiences.

 Ocean Discovery Institute program alumnus, Jared Ocampo, and 11th grader Benny Gonzales, celebrate the culmination of their summer research experience.

 Through this program, students receive case management, academic coaching, mentorship, and stipend-supported internships and fellowships.
 Ocean Discovery Institute and partners, including University of San Diego, Scripps Institution of Oceanography and RECON Environmental, also provide internship and mentorship opportunities to participants.

 One success story is Ocean Leader Jorge.
 Jorge, whose parents did not graduate from high school, participated in the Ocean Discovery Institute program and quickly discovered his love of science.
 Today, Jorge has since graduated from the University of California-Berkley with a degree in environmental science and after obtaining an internship with Ocean Discovery Institute partner and local environmental firm KP Environmental, he has taken on a full-time role as a biologist with the company.
 Thanks to his success, he has tripled his family’s income and his siblings are now following in his footsteps.

 Against a national backdrop where only 10 percent of low-income, first-generation college students earn a college degree, 70 percent of Ocean Leaders participants graduate from college, most with a degree in science or conservation-related fields.

 Jorge is one of the many stories that demonstrate the potential of our youth when given the opportunity.

-By opening more pathways for local youth to become tomorrow’s leading scientists, engineers and innovators, The San Diego Foundation is strengthening the future of San Diego’s economy and quality of life for all communities.
+By opening more pathways for local youth to become tomorrow’s leading scientists, engineers and innovators, SDF is strengthening the future of San Diego’s economy and quality of life for all communities.